eroubenoff/BIMI_SAI/README.md

-# Replication code for Roubenoff, Slootjes, and Bloemraad, Spatial and Sociodemographic Vulnerability: Quantifying Accessibility to Health Care and Legal Services for Immigrants in California, Arizona, and Nevada
+# Replication code for Roubenoff, Slootjes, and Bloemraad
+## Spatial and Sociodemographic Vulnerability: Quantifying Accessibility to Health Care and Legal Services for Immigrants in California, Arizona, and Nevada

 ![Bay Area Fig](Bay_area.png)